flenex-io/ChatBot/README.md

 ![Chatbot Preview](./src/images/chatbot.png)
 ![Chatbot Preview](./src/images/screen.png)

-This project features a chatbot implemented in an ElevenLabs website.
+This project features a chatbot implemented in an ElevenLabs website(cloned).
 The front-end code for the ElevenLabs website has been created using website cloning techniques.
 However, the chatbot component, a core feature of this project, has been fully developed by me(Flenex.io) using a React library called react-simple-chatbot.
-This is just a initial state of the project and many more features will be adding soon.
+This is just an initial state of the project and many more features will be added soon.

 ## Project Overview